tanfwong/rfsoc_notes/_sources/ch4/loops.md

   pipeline rewind`.
 Rewinding can only apply if there is one single loop inside the top-level function and the code segment before the loop is executed only once in the pipeline without any conditionals.

+* We may also specify the type of pipeline to be used using the `style=` option.
+The three possible choices are `stp` standing for a stall pipeline, `flp` standing for a flushable pipeline, and `frp` standing for a free-running pipeline.
+The stall pipeline is the default choice.
+See {cite}`ug1399` for the details about these three different pipeline types.

+* We may also pipeline the body of a function in the same way that we pipeline a loop.

+## Loop Unrolling